 The Imitation Game is a film highlighting the story of Alan Turing (played by Benedict Cumberbatch) who was a hero of WWII, cracking nearly indecipherable Nazi codes which saved thousands of lives and shortened the war by years.
 Despite his heroic efforts, Turing was denounced for being homosexual and sent to prison in 1952.
 This movie is currently available to watch on Netflix.

 Homosexuality was only partly decriminalised in England and Wales in 1967.
 This Channel 4 documentary meets four of the many men who suffered criminal or medical discrimination in the last 50 years.

 This Channel 4 documentary tells the story of how Britain fought the HIV/AIDS epidemic told by the people who lived through it, from Paul O’Grady and Jean-Paul Gaultier, to activists and frontline doctors.
 It highlights the efforts of the Terrence Higgins Trust who humanised the disease and promoted safe sex in a crucial time.

 This BBC documentary highlights the Russian Federation republic’s deadly war against its gay citizens.
 Countless victims have been killed and hundreds more are missing.
 With the LGBT+ community living in fear and secrecy, this documentary follows the brave team of activists risking their own lives to fight and rescue them and provide shelter.
 This documentary is in Russian so can be watched with subtitles.

 This BBC documentary follows the story of ex-Wales rugby captain Gareth Thomas who is HIV positive.
 He reveals how hiding the truth about his health left him feeling depressed and contemplating taking his own life.
 Now he is on a journey to change perceptions about HIV by raising awareness, fighting prejudice and taking on the biggest physical challenge of his career – running the world’s toughest Iron Man.

-Want more info on being LGBT+?
+Want more info on being LGBTQ+?